imrancsen/React_Documentation/README.md

 - #### What is an event?
 Event is an action that can be triggered by user or system.
 Events in react are same as in HTML.
 Some of the examples are:
 ![reactevent](https://user-images.githubusercontent.com/97589134/185609113-f8ac8151-18d3-463b-a5a7-5b26c3a18eae.png)
-And there are many more.
+Beside this there are plent of more events in react which can be used as and when required.

 - #### How are events handled in react?
 Event handling allows users to communicate with a webpage and perform the desired task when some speific event like a click or right click etc happens.
 Events are triggered when user do certain actions like pressing key, hovering mouse, clicking etc. So the web-page/application must be able to handle such actions i.e events and execute the code.
 Whilre creating events, we also need to keep these rules in mind: